ayush-verma018/SparksDream/README.md

 2. The goal is to model real-world scheduling constraints entirely on the frontend while keeping state predictable, logic consistent, and edge cases well handled.

 # Functional Flow Implemented
-    Step 1: Mentor list is available , clicking the mentor you will get the weekly availability display.
+1. Mentor Selection: Users can view the list of mentors and access each mentor’s weekly availability.

-    Step 2: Slot Selection, select a slot (all slots are displayed based on the mentee timezone).
+2. Slot Selection: Available slots are displayed based on the mentee’s timezone, allowing users to choose a preferred slot.

-    Step 3: After slot selection, redirected to create booking page, select the final slot and date here and cnfirm booking.
+3. Booking Creation: After selecting a slot, users are redirected to the booking screen to confirm the final date and time.

-    Step 4: Booking Confirmation, indicates booking is created successfully, with booking details.
+4. Booking Confirmation: A confirmation screen displays the successful booking along with session details.

-    Step 5: Booking list, shows all the upcoming and previous bookings, click on any upcoming booking to reschedule it.
+5. Booking List: Users can view all upcoming and past bookings, with the option to reschedule upcoming sessions.

-    Step 6: Rescheduling screen, select new slot and date to reschedule the session.
+6. Rescheduling: Users can select a new date and time to reschedule an existing booking.

-    Step 7: Empty State Handling, everywhere handled with proper UI given figma
+7. Empty States: All empty and edge states are handled gracefully with UI aligned to the provided Figma designs

 # Data Model